 6. Open Chrome and paste chrome://flags into the address bar.

-7. Scroll down to find #borealis-enabled and #exo-pointer-lock.
-Switch both properties to Enabled.
+7. Scroll down to find #borealis-enabled.
+Switch this to Enabled.
 Your computer should restart again.

 Which games are supported?